Last Updated on: 17th November 2023, 02:27 pm

 If a parrot gets hold of a hot vaping battery, the alkaline can cause burns.
 This is more likely if you let a parrot out of its cage but leave the vaping device somewhere it can be reached.

 Parrots are curious creatures who enjoy exploring unfamiliar objects with their beaks, making e-cigarettes and vaping devices a threat to their safety.

 Is Vaping Poisonous to Parrots?

-Similarly, the National Academy of Sciences found that e-liquid flavors, such as coffee, tea, and chocolate, contain caffeine, which is toxic to parrots.
-Caffeine toxicity is fatal in high doses and risks seizures, heart problems, and hyperactivity.
-That being said, parrots would need to be frequently exposed to the smoke to notice the effects.
+The National Academy of Sciences found that e-liquid flavors, like coffee, tea, and chocolate, contain caffeine, which is toxic.
+Parrots would have to be frequently exposed to them to endure the ill effects.

-Above all else, second-hand smoke is dangerous because it’s invisible and colorless, making it a silent but deadly killer.
-Symptoms of second-hand smoke inhalation include:
+Above all else, second-hand smoke is dangerous because it’s invisible and colorless.

 Does Vaping Kill Parakeets?

-Overall, it’s best not to use a vaping device or e-cigarette around your parrot.
-Second-hand smoke is damaging to its body and can cause long-term health problems.
+Don’t use a vaping device or e-cigarette around parrots.
+Second-hand smoke, even from vaping, damages the body and respiratory system, causing long-term health problems.